 What’s the Best Raw Food Diet for Puppies?

-Over the past several years, raw dog food diet has gained popularity.
+Over the past several years, the raw dog food diet has gained popularity.
 Why?
 A growing number of veterinary associations and nutritionists point to the dangers of feeding your dog processed foods that contain addictive ingredients.

 If you want to introduce your puppy to a raw food diet, these are the ingredients you’ll need: